wfjvdham/JavaScript_course/OOP/MAKEME.md

 1. See if you can access the attribute in your person objects.
 1. Make some Teachers that inherit from the person class.
 1. Give the teacher class a new `greeting` function that greets in a more formal way
+1. Create a new class Address and let all the persons have an address.
+Try to see if it is possible to have two teachers living on the same address and see what happens if you change the address.